Swimming Pool Accident Attorney Austin

 - Drain Covers: Pools must have anti-entrapment drain covers to prevent accidents.

-- Lighting: Adequate lighting is required for nighttime use, ensuring all parts of the pool are visible.
+- Lighting: Adequate lighting is required for nighttime use, ensuring all pool parts are visible.

 Public Pools

 - Health and Sanitation: Public pools must meet specific health standards, including water quality testing for pH levels, chlorine, and other chemicals.
-Regular inspections by local health departments are mandatory.
+Local health departments must also conduct regular inspections.

 - Lifeguards: Depending on the size and type of pool, lifeguards may be required during operating hours.
 Lifeguard training and certification are also regulated.